 If you’ve recently met someone of the opposite sex and you greet them with a friendly hug, this person may think you’re trying to get close fast.
 As in romantically close.
 Maybe you are interested in this person or maybe not, but it paints the picture of you wanting to get close to them.
 Literally and figuratively.
 Hugging can be an intimate act.
-You press your body up against someone else, depending on the type of hug.
+You press your body up against someone else’s, depending on the type of hug.
 This makes people who aren’t used to hugging quite uncomfortable.
 It’s the same for me when someone leans in for a bise!
 It’s oddly intimate at times because I’m just not used to doing this with people.
 I hug!
-(But not in France.)
+(But I don’t hug in France.)

 What to do instead of hugging a French person:

 You do quick cheek kisses, or faire la bise, instead of hugging in France to greet someone.
 Who do you do this with?
 Family, friends, sometimes colleagues and casual acquaintances you see often.
 Usually men don’t give each other bises unless they’re family or very close.

 What side do you start on?
 Who the heck knows.
 I don’t think there’s a rule but just about all the time I start with a right cheek to right cheek.